Kentucky Lottery: Mega Millions

-Players choose five white ball (1-70) and one Mega Ball (1-25) or they can select the Quick Pick option to let the computer randomly select their numbers.
-Each play is $2 and for an additional $1 per play, the Megaplier can be added for a chance to multiply winnings (except the jackpot).
-Players can also choose to play Just the Jackpot for only $3 for two chances to win the jackpot prize only.
+Players choose five white ball (1-70) and one Mega Ball (1-24) or they can select the Quick Pick option to let the computer randomly select their numbers.
+Each play is $5 with megaplier included.
 Jackpot winners choose between 30 graduated annual payments or its cash option.
 Mega Millions is drawn on Tuesdays and Fridays at approximately 11 PM ET.

 Lucky for Life

 Lucky For Life is drawn every day of the week.
-Players choose five white balls (1-48) and one Lucky Ball (1-18) or allow the computer to randomly select their numbers by choosing the Quick Pick option.
+Players choose five white balls (1–48) and one Lucky Ball (1–18) or allow the computer to randomly select their numbers by choosing the Quick Pick option.
 The top prize is $1,000-per-day-for-life; the second prize is $25,000-per-year-for-life.
 Winners of either "lifetime" prize can choose cash in lieu of the annuity payments.

 Scratch-offs

-The Kentucky Lottery offers more than 40 Scratch-offs at any given time, ranging in price from $1 to $30.
-The Fastest Road to $3 Million is a $30 ticket offering a $3 million top prize, the largest top prize ever offered by the Kentucky Lottery.
-It launched in the spring of 2021.
+The Kentucky Lottery offers more than 40 Scratch-offs at any given time, ranging in price from $1 to $50.
+The Fastest Road to $3 Million, Break Fort Knox, and 300x (as of 2024) are $30 tickets offering a $3 million top prize, the largest top prize ever offered by the Kentucky Lottery.
+The first $30, 3 Million top prize scratch off was Fastest Road to 3 Million.
+It launched in the spring of 2021 and has since been discontinued as of 2023.